elisa-tech/wg-osep/Contributions/CheckList_for_Safety_Claims_on_a_Generic_Linux_System.md

 ## **Structure of the document**
-- The next two sections are a brief - but necessary - premise about hardware and toolchains: Linux is a code-base, but what gets deployed is a combination of hardware and binary code.
-This aspect cannot be overlooked.
+- The next three sections are a brief - but necessary - premise about hardware, toolchains and other contexts: Linux is a code-base, but what gets deployed is a combination of hardware and binary code, and often it coexists with other contexts.
+These aspects cannot be overlooked.
 - In the following section, the actual list unfolds.